 Viking Warrior’s Dug Up Grave

 In 1889, near the town of Brika, Sweden, a grave was dug up and was thought to be the remains of a Viking warrior since there were other things found in the grave, that were 2 horses, a sword, a spear, arrows and a gaming board that was used to determine the strategies.
 A detailed osteological examination was done on the corpse but an early assumption was made that it was the grave of a male warrior because of the other belongings it contained.
 Viking warriors used to bury their warriors along with their war tools if the warrior had acquired a high grade in the battle but later, what the scientists discovered about the grave was even more surprising than anybody could have thought.

 When the results of the osteological test came in, the scientist provided the possibility of the remains could have been that of a woman.
 As the anticipation went on, a team of Swedish scientists decided to conduct a DNA analysis of the skeleton and put rest to the confusion and curiosity once and for all.

 The researchers said “the skeleton was found at highly remarkable burial place and the possession of the armors it had, that led to the believing of the skeleton being a male warrior due to the preconceptions of the Viking traditions” but as they conducted the analysis, the researchers found out that the skeleton had two X chromosomes and no Y chromosome which no doubt resulted in the remains being of a woman.
 A further strontium test was analyzed to understand whether the body had traveled or not.
-The test was conducted at the Stockholm and Uppsala Universities and the details were published in the American General of Anthropology.
+The test was conducted at the Stockholm and Uppsala Universities and the details were published in the American Journal of Anthropology.
 The researchers further described the women being a part of a very remarkable society, where they could stand equally with men.
 The women’s grave possessing those armors indicates towards the possibility of women holding high rankings in wars during the Vikings reign.